pgEdge/pgedge-docloader/docs/installation.md

 make build
 ```

-The `make build` command creates the `pgedge-docloader` binary in the current directory.
+The `make build` command creates the `pgedge-docloader` binary in the `/bin` directory in your current directory.
 If you'd prefer to install the binary in `/usr/local/bin`, use the command:

 ```bash
 make install
 ```

-To install the binary in a custom location, specify the installation path with the `make` command:
+To install the binary in a custom location, specify the installation path when you run the `make` command:

 ```bash
 PREFIX=/opt/local make install
 ```
 **Verify the Installation**

-After building Document Loader, verify the tool is working by retrieving information about the tool:
+After building Document Loader, you can verify the installation worked by retrieving information about the tool:

 ```bash
 pgedge-docloader version